 Blueberry Stitch Tutorial from Desert Blossom Crafts

-This spike stitch tutorial uses only single crochets to create a unique and different stitch to look at.
+This spike stitch tutorial uses only single crochets to create a unique and different stitch.
+This fun stitch can be used for a variety of crochet projects like blankets, scarves and more!

 The only complicated part of this stitch are the color changes, which are really not that difficult.
 With practice, you will be doing this stitch and the color changes with ease.